 5. Remembering our values and living by them.

-As such, even when confronted by an auto accident, demonstrating psychological flexibility entails remembering—in the moment—that these are the values we wish to honor.
+Even when confronted by an auto accident, demonstrating psychological flexibility entails remembering—in the moment—that these are the values we wish to honor.
 And in each moment of that experience, we can be open to the opportunity to behave in ways that are consistent with our values.
 And it is in such moments that we can evoke our wisdom to direct our behavior in accordance with what is in our best interests.

 In every moment of our lives, we are confronted with this same choice—with and without full awareness.
 Being mindful of it allows us to identify our values and, in doing so, consciously create our own life script.
 In the process, we define ourselves rather than relying on those scripts mindlessly internalized through habit or on how others wish to define us.